runtimeverification/k/pending-documentation.md

 In the following, we use three examples to illustrate more formally the behavior of `#fun` by showing how they can be translated to matching logic patterns (in Kore).
+We point out that the Kore translation part is mainly a proposal for now, and has not been implemented.
+Instead, the support for `#fun` is provided by the frontend, not the backends.
+Given that said, the three examples are real examples borrowed or modified from existing language semantics.

 *Example 1 (A Simple Self-Explained Example).*